Tony Blair Criticises Labour Leadership and Calls for Policy Overhaul

 Key Facts

-- Blair warned against forcing Labour leader Sir Keir Starmer to quit without a clear policy agenda.
+- Blair stated that Labour needs a 'fundamental reset' and cautioned against forcing Keir Starmer to resign without a clear policy agenda.

 What Happened